AhmedEid2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* moves all files beggining with uppercase rm *~ remove all files end with ~ (emacs) mkdir -p makes directories with its parents
+mv [[:upper:]]* moves all files beggining with uppercase rm *~ remove all files end with ~ (emacs) mkdir -p makes directories with its parents ls -xamp where x: list entries by lines instead of by columns / a: do not ignore entries starting with ./ m: fill width with a comma separated list of entries / p: append / indicator to directories